landonepps/mecab-ios-sample/README.md

 # mecab-ios-sample
 Sample Swift project for MeCab.
 Updated for iOS 12.

-Use the following commands to clone and get the mecab-ios submodule as well:
+Use the following command to clone and get the mecab-ios submodule as well:

 ```
 git clone --recurse-submodules https://github.com/landonepps/mecab-ios-sample.git